 The B-46 GMT is also quite sleek and lightweight with its 43mm surgical grade stainless-steel case.
 The build of the body frame also utilizes titanium carbide PVD lugs and crown.
 As for what makes the B-45 tick, Lum-Tec equipped this field watch with the ever-reliable Swiss Ronda caliber 515.24H movement.

 Additionally, the construction of the B-45 takes advantage of an anti-shock design to deliver enhanced durability to handle rough terrains and environments.

 An initial impression will undoubtedly be from the stunning blue dial aesthetic of the Atacama Field.
 That polished and piercing blue dial is accompanied and accentuated by a more rugged brown leather strap.

-As this is a chronograph timepiece, you will also have three sub-dials included in the primary dial.
 Fortunately, Luminox managed to dial a highly organized and legible design, despite the myriad of display information.

 The Atacama Chronograph also exudes that vintage charm that will surely be a considerable part of its selling point.
 That said, this is not just a flashy field watch as it also has a unique build to back up its style.

 The 45mm brushed stainless steel case has an impressive build and utilizes a Swiss quartz movement to provide dependable accuracy at all times.